pythonindia/inpycon2023/_pages-content/jobs-board-rules-guidelines.md

 ### Job Submission and Approval Process:

+- We do not impose any restrictions on the industry/technology of the submitted jobs.
+Any jobs that are helpful to the community are welcome.
 - After successful job submission, each job will undergo a verification process by the PyCon India 2023 team.
-- The approval process may take approximately 4-5 business days.
+- The approval process may take approximately 3-4 days.
 - Approved jobs will be made visible on the job board once they pass the verification process.
 - Submissions that do not meet the guidelines may be rejected, and submitters will be notified of the reasons for rejection.
+- If the position you posted has been filled, and you are no longer taking applications, please let the team know, so we can take down your posting.
+- The job board will stay up for the community even after the conference is over.

-### Timestamp Order:
+### Job Posts Order:

 - Job posts are sorted based on the timestamp they are submitted.
 The first job submitted will be visible first, followed by subsequent submissions in chronological order.